- Explain the purpose of the Dietary Reference Intake (D.R.I.) and its components (E.A.R., R.D.A, A.I., U.L., E.E.R., and A.M.D.R.).

 Source: Food and Nutrition Board of the Institute of Medicine.
 Dietary Reference Intakes for Energy, Carbohydrate, Fiber, Fat, Fatty Acids, Cholesterol, Protein, and Amino Acids.
 Published in 2002.
 Accessed June 19, 2019.

 Tips for Using the Dietary Reference Intakes to Plan your Diet

 You can use the D.R.I.s to help assess and plan your diet.
+Use this calculator to determine your Dietary Reference Intakes for each nutrient.
 Keep in mind when evaluating your nutritional intake that the values established have been devised with an ample safety margin and should be used as guidance for optimal intakes.
 Also, the values are meant to assess and plan average intake over time; that is, you don’t need to meet these recommendations every single day—meeting them on average over several days is sufficient.